 Retaining walls — Common need on the rolling terrain of many Waldorf neighborhoods, especially newer developments where original grading wasn’t optimal.

-Fire pits and fire features — Almost every paver patio we build in Waldorf now includes a fire pit.
+Fire pits and fire features — Almost every new paver patio in Waldorf now includes a fire pit.
 Gas fire pits dominate because of HOA restrictions on open burning in most subdivisions.

 Soil & Climate Considerations in Waldorf

 Clay-heavy soil.
 Most of Waldorf sits on clay soils that don’t drain well.
 Proper base preparation and drainage are critical.
-We routinely install French drains, dry wells, or improved grading on Waldorf projects.
+French drains, dry wells, and improvedd grading on Waldorf projects.

 Freeze-thaw cycles.
 Maryland gets approximately 30-50 freeze-thaw cycles per year.
 Hardscapes designed without this in mind crack and fail.
-We build to handle it.
+The base gets built to handle it.

 High water table in some areas.
 Older parts of Waldorf and areas closer to Mattawoman Creek can have high water tables.
-We assess every site.
+Every site gets assessed.

 HOA architectural review.
 Most Waldorf subdivisions require HOA approval for hardscape work over a certain size.
-We help with submissions and have experience navigating the major HOAs in the area.
+Submissions are part of the job, including the major HOAs in the area.

 Permits in Waldorf